STUDIO & PROCESS

 Candles and seasonal scented spritzes

-My prints are the result of a process that begins with nature.
+My prints are the result of a process that begins, always, with nature.

 Growing & Gathering

-Much of the flora I press comes from the grounds where I live and the surrounding boulevards.
-It’s always a thrill to head outside with a basket and my secateurs to sustainably and respectfully gather wildflowers, “weeds”, herbs, perennials, native plants, tree blossoms, ferns, leaves, and grasses.
+Much of the flora I press comes from the grounds where I live and the nearby boulevards.
+It’s always a thrill to step outside with my secateurs and a gathering basket to sustainably and respectfully collect wildflowers, “weeds,” herbs, perennials, native plants, tree blossoms, ferns, leaves, and grasses.

-I’ve also occasionally been let loose in the gardens of friends and family (sometimes in exchange for loaves of my homemade sourdough).
-Plus, there have been times when thoughtful pals have turned up at my door with flowers they thought I might like to try pressing.
+Now and then, I’m invited to forage in the gardens of friends and family (sometimes in exchange for a loaf of homemade sourdough).
+Occasionally, a thoughtful friend shows up with flowers they think I might like to press.
+It’s the loveliest kind of offering.

 Knowledge